indiehosters/docker-haproxy/README.md

 # docker-haproxy
-HAproxy container for HAproxy service
+HAProxy images for HAproxy service

-Check [haproxy](https://github.com/indiehosters/haproxy) service to see how to use it.
+Check [HAProxy](https://github.com/indiehosters/haproxy) service to see how to use it.